 Then there are distributed and decentralized applications.
 A distributed system means that computation is spread across a network of multiple nodes which helps speed up computing and latency of data access.
 A company like Google builds distributed software to help speed up their services.
 A decentralized application means that there is no central node that instructs the other nodes on what to do.
 Bitcoin is the ultimate decentralized application because if one node fails, it will not have an effect on any of the other nodes and the network will continue to operate.
 For the purposes of this essay, I am going to skip going through anymore detail on distributed systems.

-So why should care about decentralized systems/applications especially since centralized systems already work so well for these companies already?
+So why should we care about decentralized systems/applications especially since centralized systems already work so well for these companies already?
 For one, there is a rather large possibility that these applications will be used for their superior incentive structure, resiliency, transparency, and distributed nature.
 Using a blockchain (peer-to-peer distributed ledger) to a form a trustless system, value can be created using cryptographic tokens, which can then be used to access the application.
-As I stated in the previous paragraph, the premier decentralized app is Bitcoin which simplifies the traditional financial system.
+As I stated in the previous paragraph, the premier decentralized app at the moment is Bitcoin (and this could very well change down the road) which simplifies the traditional financial system.
 In order to access the network, one must own some bitcoin, which can then be used to store value, or easily transfer it from one wallet address to another.
 For example, cross-border payments are made easily since the value isn't being transferred through several financial middleman.

 But let's not get ahead of ourselves quite yet.
 Centralized services still absolutely dominate the vast amount of users and will continue to do so over the coming years.
 It may not even be until innovation begins to slow down or companies begin having other problems that will eat up their time (this could be anything from internal problems to governments/states coming down hard on them).
 If this does happen, then decentralized systems built on blockchains could start becoming more well known as easier and stable computing platforms.
 In fact, I am thoroughly convinced that these systems will be incredibly important for businesses, customers, and citizens.
 But it will be a long road before we get there successfully and my goal is help pave it along the way.